 Princeton University – Postdoc at Center for Globalization and Governance

 Yale University – Assistant Professor (2007 - 2012)

-African Centre for Peace and Security Training (Addis Ababa) -- Head
+Head, African Centre for Peace and Security Training (Addis Ababa, Ethiopia, 2012-13)

 Birol Baskan’s dissertation explores diverging historical evolutions of relations between state institutions and religious organizations in Iran and Ottoman Turkey.
 Baskan traces the merger of religious institutions with state institutions as state rulers attempted to expand the scope of their authority from the 17th and 18th centuries to the 20th century.
 Baskan identifies differences in the organizational structure of Sunni and Shia religious organizations as key factors shaping these diverging paths of evolution.
 In the case of the latter in Iran, state building projects were more easily absorbed into the decentralized structures of Shia organizations (which were initiated as a state project in a massive conversion of the country’s religious establishment).
 Ironically, what appeared to be an easy target for state builders from an institutional perspective in one case turned out to be the more easily managed (from the state-builder’s perspective) while the more centrally organized one was more easily controlled.
 This dissertation sheds new light on the role of religious organizations in the state-building process, and provides a basis for a revised look at the role of these organizations in European state building too.
 Fluent in Turkish and Persian, Baskan was able to conduct on-site research for this project.

 Georgetown University, School of Foreign Service (Qatar Campus) – Assistant Professor (since 2010)

 Christina Nyström, “the Patrimonial Straightjacket: A Study of Namibian Liberation and Path Dependency”